-The coefficient of determination (i.e., the square of the correlation coefficient r) must be equal to or greater than 0.980 for each target analyte.
+For regression fits, the coefficient of determination (i.e., the square of the correlation coefficient r) must be equal to or greater than 0.990 for each target analyte.
 Mean response factors may be used to perform linear calibrations through the origin for chromatographic analyses.
-The percent relative standard deviation (%RSD) for the mean response factors must be equal to or less than 15% for each target analyte.
-However, if only three calibration standards are used (e.g., for multi component analytes such as PCBs), the coefficient of determination should be 0.990 or greater or the %RSD should be 10% or less.
-In addition, any method-specified minimum response factors must be met.
+However, it is strongly recommended the %RSD for the mean response factors be required to be less than 15% for each target analyte.

-Note: A number of analytical methods (e.g., SW-846 methods) specify a maximum %RSD of 20% for the initial calibration for chromatographic methods with 2-D detectors.
-An acceptance limit of 20% is not recommended.
-Initial calibration lines with %RSDs of 20% often exhibit poor linear fits (e.g., a calibration line may not adequately fit the data at the upper end of the calibration range or the regression coefficient may be less than 0.99).
+Note: The QSM as well as SW-846 methods specify a maximum %RSD of 20% for the initial calibration for chromatographic methods with 2-D detectors.
+However, an acceptance limit of 20% is not recommended.
+Initial calibration lines with %RSDs of 20% often exhibit poor linear fits (e.g., a calibration line may not adequately fit the data at the upper end of the calibration range, or the regression coefficient may be less than 0.990).